 Message Queuing Telemetry Transport (MQTT)

 This IoT data protocol enables simple data flow between devices.
 MQTT is extremely lightweight and features a publisher-subscriber messaging model.
 This IoT protocol is very popular and widely used because of its simple, light architecture.
 This light and simple architecture allow it to deliver low-power consumption for devices.
+The use of ESP32 MQTT showcases this efficiency, as ESP32 microcontrollers are commonly employed in IoT due to their low-power consumption and robust processing capabilities.

 MQTT is an important IoT protocol because there are so many small, low-power IoT devices being used in a variety of different industries.
 This protocol has been widely used in industrial applications.